 History and Producers

 An Australian company invented the first boxed wine in 1965.
-Since then there have been many new innovations in the market.
+Since then there have been many innovations to the market.

 - Climber Wines uses a pouch with no box at all.
 The inspiration for this wine product is to solve every hiker’s dream: a lighter more nimble wine.

-- Deloach a premium biodynamic wine producer in Sonoma offering a “wine barrel” which holds a large wine pouch inside.
+- Deloach is a premium biodynamic wine producer in Sonoma offering a “wine barrel,” which holds a large wine pouch inside.
 The presentation is beautiful and great for parties.

 - Big House Wine produces a series of wines in nifty octagonal shaped boxes.
-Big House is owned by Underdog Wine and Spirits who also owns Cupcake wines, Herding Cats & Fisheye.
+Big House is owned by Underdog Wine and Spirits, who also owns Cupcake Wines, Herding Cats, and Fisheye.

 - Black Box has received 28 gold medals to date.